Photo credit (above): Raymond Bryson | Flickr

-And I knew that this was the biggest change I needed to drive in my life in 2014 – I needed to move from being an “answer-man” to a “question-man”.
+And I know that this is the biggest change I need to drive in my life for the new year – I needed to move from being an “answer-man” to a “question-man”.

 What does this mean?
 Well, many leaders spend 80% of their time telling and 20% of the time asking.
 Great leaders flip the equation over spending 80% of the time asking the right questions and only 20% of time spewing answers.